 Supporting parents and caregivers in supporting their own students' learning.
 The distance learning plan includes specific expectations for weekly communication from teachers to students and families.
 Weekly communications will include the week's learning intentions, schedule of zoom times for synchronous instruction, content to be taught, and a description of assignments with related rubrics and due dates.
 This communication is intended to provide parents some of the key information and tools they need to support students in meeting goals.
 Teachers are also expected to be available to students and family members outside of instructional time.
 This includes maintaining open communication channels and identifying the times at which support is available.

 Creating an equity-focused plan, particularly regarding the needs of students who are most vulnerable and at risk of learning loss during and after school closures.
 This priority has influenced the district's planning in a profound manner and is evident throughout.
-To accurately assess learning status and monitor growth, classroom teachers will meet in grade level groups to discuss common assessment practices and evaluation of student work.
+To accurately assess learning status and monitor growth, the district has developed a common assessment platform across grade levels for ELA and Math.

 Providing targeted supports to students through synchronous small group and individual instruction within a teacher's weekly schedule.
+All teachers have office hours to provide individual support to students.
+Teachers open their daily class sessions with class meetings, a time for students to interact with one another socially, rather than just academically.